mauceano/scripts/dmaas/SQL/restoreSQLDBs_DMaaS/README.md

 ## Removed - Self-Managed Cluster Parameters

-These parameters existed in the Cohesity Clusters version of script, which are not applicable to DMaaS
+These parameters were removed from the Cohesity Clusters version of script, which are not applicable to DMaaS

 * -vip: Not applicable to DMaaS
 * -domain: Not applicable to DMaaS